horga83/shellChatGPT/man/README.md

 ##### 2.4 Chat Commands

-While in chat mode, the following commands can be typed in the new prompt to set a new parameter:
+While in chat mode, the following commands can be typed in the new prompt to set a new parameter.
+Note that the command operator may be either “`!`”, or “`/`”.

 |        |            |                                  |
 |-------:|:-----------|:---------------------------------|